gregorbj/Archive-VisionEval/sources/modules/VEHouseholdTravel/inst/module_docs/DivertSovTravel.md

   * The value of `B` is solved such that the maximum proportional diversion for any household is midway between the objective of the Azone and 1.
 For example, if the Azone objective is 0.2, the maximum diversion would be 0.6.
 The value is solved iteratively using a binary search algorithm.

 * The DVMT diversion allocated to each household is divided by the average DVMT of each household to calculate the proportion of household DVMT that is diverted.
+The DVMT diversion of rural households is set at 0.
 This and the average trip length by household are outputs to be saved in the datastore.

 ## User Inputs